nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 To clone the repositories, complete the following steps:

-1. Create a folder named :file:`ncs`.
-   This folder will hold all |NCS| repositories.
-#.
-Determine the identifier of the revision of the |NCS| you want to work with.
+1. Determine the identifier of the revision of the |NCS| you want to work with.
    The recommended way is to work with a specific release.

    * To work with a specific release, the identifier is the corresponding tag (for example, |release_tt|).